carlos-a-g-h/the-ledger-of-my-shed/README.md

 First of all, open up the "config.yaml" file and adjust it to your needs

-After setting it up, you can run this thing:
+After setting it up, you can run Shed Ledger:

 like this

 ```
-$ ./sled
+$ chmod +x shled; ./shled
 ```
 or like this if you're not running the binary from the release